skramm/homog2d/docs/homog2d_manual.md

 ![getbb1b](img/getbb1b.svg)
 [source](../misc/figures_src/src/getbb1.cpp)

-### 3.1 - Segments and vectors
+### 3.1 - Segments
 <a name="p_segment"></a>

-This library provides these closely related two types.
-They both share the same underlying type (a pair of points).
+This library provides two types modelling segments that both share the same underlying type (a pair of points), named `Segment` and `OSegment`
-The difference between them is that a vector is **oriented**, while a segment is not.
+The difference between them is that a `OSegment` is **oriented**, while a `Segment` is not.

-Usage is straightforward:
+Usage is straightforward, and is similar for both types:
 ```C++
 Segment s1( Point2d(12,34), Point2d(45,67) );
 Segment s2; // default value